huggingface/hub-docs/docs/hub/webhooks.md

 ## Rate limiting

-Each webhook is limited to 1000 triggers per 24 hours.
+Each webhook is limited to 1,000 triggers per 24 hours.
 You can check the  daily triggers for your webhook in your webhook settings, in the "Activity" tab.

+If you need to increase the number of triggers for your webhook, contact us at website@huggingface.co.

 ## Debugging webhooks